leakyrelu/caarlos0.github.com/_posts/2017-04-27-k8s-sandbox-costs.md

 precise daily costs before all these changes, but I estimate that we were spending at least $30/day, ~70% more than we are now.

 What about you?
-What are your strategies better use computational resources (and money)?
+What are your strategies for better use computational resources (and money)?

 [hpa]:https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/